-To address these additional challenges, schools and colleges should consider extra pastoral support for children with SEN and disabilities.
+To address these additional challenges, our schools will consider extra pastoral support for children with SEN and disabilities.

-10 CHILDREN LOOKED AFTER AND PREVIOUSLY LOOKED AFTER CHILDREN
+10 CHILDREN LOOKED AFTER / PREVIOUSLY LOOKED AFTER

-- as the governing body of this school we will ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - in particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility.

-- the designated safeguarding lead will have details of the child's social worker and the name of the virtual school head in the authority that looks after the child. - we recognise a previously looked after child potentially remains vulnerable and we will ensure that all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children, we will ensure our school works together with other agencies and takes prompt action when necessary to safeguard these children, who are a particularly vulnerable group. - our school will work with the virtual school head to discuss how the school can best support the child and meet the needs of the child's personal education plan and use any additional resources accordingly. - Our leaving care personal advisor can be found here
+- We will ensure that staff have the skills, knowledge and understanding to keep children looked after safe. - In particular, we will ensure that appropriate staff have the information they need in relation to a child's looked after legal status and contact arrangements with birth parents or those with parental responsibility. - The Designated Safeguarding Lead will have details of the child's Social Worker and the name of the Headteacher of the Virtual School in the authority that looks after the child. - We recognise a previously looked after child potentially remains vulnerable and we will ensure that all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+When dealing with children looked after and previously looked after children, we will ensure our school works together with other agencies and takes prompt action when necessary to safeguard these children, who are a particularly vulnerable group. - Our school will work with the Headteacher of the Virtual School to discuss how the school can best support the child and meet the needs of the child's Personal Education Plan (PEP) and use any additional resources accordingly. - Our leaving care personal advisor can be found here

-11 THE USE OF REASONABLE FORCE IN TWINEHAM CE SCHOOL
+11 THE USE OF REASONABLE FORCE IN OUR SCHOOL OR COLLEGE